Deep-Symmetry/afterglow/doc/primes.md

 last line is the actual body of the function, which uses the `zero?` predicate and `rem` function as we did in our earlier examples.
-The return value we saw at the REPL simply reported that the function `divides?` had been creaed in the `user` namespace, which goes a bit far afield from what we are talking about today.
+The return value we saw at the REPL simply reported that the function `divides?` had been created in the `user` namespace, which goes a bit far afield from what we are talking about today.

 With this in place, we can try out our new function.
 It works just as